Noa-Nussbaum/Artificial-Intelligence/README.md

 Manages the Conditional Probability Table (CPT) for a node, encapsulating the probabilistic logic specific to that node.

 #### `BayesianNetwork`
 Holds and manages the entire network comprising various `AlgNode` instances.
 It serves as the backbone of the application, linking all nodes together.
+Contains the Bayes Ball function.

 #### `XMLReaderUtil`
 Responsible for parsing XML files to construct the Bayesian Network, ensuring each node is properly initialized with its respective data.